Mephastophilis/stonkers/README.md

-STONKERS!!!!!
+# STONKERS!!!!!

 Welcome to stonkers.
-A python library that builds stock portfolio classes to help with management.
+A python library that builds stock portfolio classes to help with portfolio management.